 Dipartimento di Fisica and INFN, via Irnerio 46, 40126 Bologna, Italy L.D.
-Landau Institute for Theoretical Physics, Russian Academy of Sciences, Kosygin street 2, 119334 Moscow, Russia (Received 15 January 2009; published 6 April 2009)
+Landau Institute for Theoretical Physics, Russian Academy of Sciences, Kosygin street 2, 119334 Moscow, Russia

-We compare the existing observational data on type Ia supernovae with the evolutions of the Universe predicted by a one-parameter family of tachyon models which we have introduced recently [Phys.
-Rev. D 69, 123512 (2004)].
-Among the set of the trajectories of the model which are compatible with the data there is a consistent subset for which the Universe ends up in a new type of soft cosmological singularity dubbed big brake.
-This opens up yet another scenario for the future history of the Universe besides the one predicted by the standard $\Lambda$ CDM model.
+We compare the existing observational data on type Ia Supernovae with the evolutions of the universe predicted by a one-parameter family of tachyon models which we have introduced recently in paper [7].
+Among the set of the trajectories of the model which are compatible with the data there is a consistent subset for which the universe ends up in a new type of soft cosmological singularity dubbed Big Brake.
+This opens up yet another scenario for the future history of the universe besides the one predicted by the standard Λ CDM model.

-DOI: 10.1103/PhysRevD.79.083504 PACS numbers: 98.80.Cq, 98.80.Lk, 98.80.Es, 95.36.+x
+PACS numbers: 98.80.Cq, 98.80.Jk, 98.80.Es, 95.36.+x